 Victor C. Rivers family papers; 1869-1977.
 HMC-0209.
 Victor C. Rivers and his brother, Ralph J. Rivers, both served as delegates to the Alaska Constitutional Convention.
 The collection contains Victor's papers relating to the convention and statehood, including correspondence and official convention documents, programs, and certificates.

-Joseph and Lisa Rudd papers; 1933-1985.
-HMC-0212.
+Joseph Rudd papers; 1950-1978.
+HMC-1293.
 Joseph Rudd was a lawyer who also worked as an assistant in the State Attorney General's Office from 1959 to 1961.
 His portion of the collection contains, among many other papers, correspondence, minutes, reports, and proceedings of the Committee on Local Government of the Alaska Constitutional Convention and an index to the daily journal of the Constitutional Convention.

 Barrie M. White, Jr. papers; 1953-1956.
 HMC-0598.
 Barrie M. White, Jr. was an Anchorage businessman who served as a delegate to the Alaska Constitutional Convention and was also president of the grassroots organization Operation Statehood.
 His papers consist of a transcript of proceedings of the convention, official convention journals, convention committee reports and proposals, and many papers relating to Operation Statehood's involvement in advocating for Alaska statehood, including ephemera.